d-cullen/beautiful-jekyll/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: First post!
+title: Creating a NFL map in R with Leaflet
 image: /img/hello_world.jpeg
-tags: [random, exciting-stuff]
+tags: [nfl, map, R, gis, leaflet]
 ---

 This is my first post, how exciting!